Mississippi Republican calls for his state to ‘succeed from the union’ after Biden victory

 On Monday, the state’s attorney general became one of 10 across the country who pledged to join Trump’s attempt to stop Pennsylvania from counting mail-in ballots that arrived after Election Day.
 Even before the race was called, Mississippi’s five Republicans in Congress released a joint statement that warned, without evidence, about the existence of “voting irregularities” across the country.

-But Wallace, who did not immediately respond to a request for comment from The Washington Post, made a far more extreme claim: the Magnolia State should simply leave the United States.
+But Wallace, who did not immediately respond to a request for comment from The Washington Post, made a far more extreme claim: The Magnolia State should simply leave the United States.

 It started with a Twitter thread from Robert Foster, a former Mississippi state representative and 2019 gubernatorial candidate who, in response to Biden’s victory, said that more votes needed to be counted before settling the race.

-“The majority does not rule, the law derived from a Constitution has the final say,” Foster wrote, claiming that the United States is a constitutional republic and not a democracy.
+“The majority does not rule, the law derived from a Constitution has the final say,” Foster wrote, claiming the United States is a constitutional republic and not a democracy.
 “Democrats and their Fake News Cheerleaders are about to get a hard lesson in civics.”

 His claim that the U.S. is not a democracy — a talking point pushed by the ultraconservative John Birch Society, according to the Free Press — has been cast aside by some political scientists as disingenuous.
-Writing in the Atlantic, Claremont McKenna College professor George Thomas explained that while the country’s founders did not embrace direct or “pure” democracy, they nonetheless built a system of representative democracy governed by majority rule.
+Writing in the Atlantic, Claremont McKenna College professor George Thomas explained while the country’s founders did not embrace direct or “pure” democracy, they nonetheless built a system of representative democracy governed by majority rule.

 On Twitter, Foster went on to claim that, unlike Republicans, Democrats would refuse to accept a vote for the other party.
-(Nationally, he is perhaps best known for invoking the so-called “Billy Graham rule” to a female reporter last year, refusing her request to shadow him during his campaign unless she brought a male colleague with her.)
+(Nationally, he is perhaps best known for invoking the “Billy Graham rule” to a female reporter last year, refusing her request to shadow him during his campaign unless she brought a male colleague with her.)

 “They will riot and burn their own cities to the ground,” Foster wrote on Twitter.
 “With that being said.
 I choose law and order over a Banana Republic, so if it comes to it, let them riot.”